bjgjaefg23k/openkim-pipeline/docs/tutorial_ase.rst

 ASE calculator that integrates with KIM using the model name that was provided.
 We set up a single atom unit cell of fcc Ar with the given lattice constant, and ask for the potential energy.
-Finally, we pack the results into a dictionary which we output in JSON format to stdout.
-This output will be used to supplement the standard Jinja templating environment when filling in the blanks for the file :ref:`aseref_results`.
+Finally, we pack the results into a dictionary which we format into the final results.edn file.
+We directly write our formatted property to ``output/results.edn``, a folder that is created automatically in the pipeline framework.

 .. _aseref_kimfile:

-ASECohesiveEnergyFromQuery_fcc_Ar__TE_102111117114_000.kim
+descriptor.kim
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is our KIM file as specified by the standards of the KIM project.